ChasinSpin/astrid/docs/Troubleshooting.md

 Another cause of intermittent power is a poor power supply that cannot supply the current required by Astrid.

 Please note that intermittent power is bad for Astrid and can corrupt SD Cards and USB Flash Drives.

+## Lines On Video

+If you encounter intermittent lines on video, investigate where the Astrid was placed.
+Do not place near High Voltage power lines, which are often along roads.

+Although this hasn't been definitively demonstrated yet / seen in a recording, it has been seen a couple of times over a VNC connection at a specific site which had power lines directly above an Astrid.

+It may impact either Wifi to the device running VNC, or induce into the sensitive CMOS sensor on the camera.